 - The number of people barred from working in a position of trust with children;

 - The success of family and civil proceedings in preventing perpetrators having access to children, as well as providing compensation to the victims of abuse.

-The Gold Strategy Group is responsible for providing sufficient information either during or at the end of the complex abuse investigation to the Serious Case Review (SCR) Panel so that decisions can be made, and reviewed, about whether a Serious Case Review or Multi Agency Learning Review is required arising from the circumstances.
+The Gold Strategy Group is responsible for providing sufficient information either during or at the end of the complex abuse investigation to the Child Practice Review Panel so that decisions can be made, and reviewed, about whether a Child Practice Review or Multi Agency Learning Review is required arising from the circumstances.

 5. The Silver Group (Operational Group)

 The function of this group is to implement the policies and strategies of the Gold Strategic Group (if in place) and have an operational focus and perspective at management level to the investigation that ensures that the case management arrangements safeguard the children effectively.